vox-hunter/vox-hunter/README.md

 # Hey there, I'm Vox 👋

 ## 🚀 About Me
 Just a high school student hacking my way through the world of coding, AI, and game development.
-Join me on my quest to build, break, and innovate.

 ## 💻 What I'm Learning
 - **Programming Languages:** Python 🐍, JavaScript, and C# for those game dev quests.